 The basic Rectangle component is used for drawing shapes with four sides and corners, as well as a solid border.

-Rectangles can be filled either with a solid fill color or a linear gradient that you set in the Color field.
+Rectangles can be filled either with a solid fill color or a linear gradient that you set in the Fill color field.
 You can also use a color picker to select colors and a gradient picker to select gradients from a predefined set of WebGradients.

-An optional solid border can be added to a rectangle with its own color and thickness by setting the values of the Border Color and Border fields.
+An optional solid border can be added to a rectangle with its own color and thickness by setting the values of the Border color and Border width fields.
 To create a border without a fill color, select the button that sets the color to transparent.

 By setting the value of the Radius field, you can create shapes with rounded corners.
 With the right combination of the values of the rectangle width, height, and radius properties, you can create oval and circular shapes.
 For example, to draw a full circle, first draw a rectangle with all four sides equal, and then set its radius to half the side length.

-When drawing curved edges, consider enabling the Antialiasing check box in the Advanced tab of the Properties view to improve the appearance of your shape.
+When drawing curved edges, consider enabling the Antialiasing check box in the Advanced section to improve the appearance of your shape.

-If you want to modify each corner of the rectangle independently or use a dashed border, select the Rectangle component in the Studio Components tab of Library instead of the basic rectangle component.
+If you want to modify each corner of the rectangle independently or use a dashed border, create an instance of the Rectangle component available in Components > Qt Quick Studio Components instead of the basic Rectangle component available in Default Components > Basic.

-By setting the values of properties in the Corner Radiuses group, you can draw each corner independently.
-By using radius values in combination with the values in the Corner Bevel group, you can create shapes with cut corners.
+By setting the values of properties in the Corner Radiuses section, you can draw each corner independently.
+By using radius values in combination with the values in the Corner Bevel section, you can create shapes with cut corners.

-In the Stroke Details group, you can specify the border mode, line style, and dash pattern for dashed and dotted lines.
+In the Stroke Details section, you can specify the border mode, line style, and dash pattern for dashed and dotted lines.
 For more information, see Strokes.

 The Border component is used to create borders out of four segments: left, top, right, and bottom.
-By selecting the Draw top, Draw right, Draw bottom, and Draw left check boxes, you can determine whether each of the segments is visible.
+By selecting the check boxes in the Draw Edges section, you can determine whether each of the segments is visible.
 This enables you to draw solid or dashed lines with specified dash patterns and joint and cap styles.

-In the Stroke Details group, you can specify the border mode, line style, and dash pattern for dashed and dotted lines.
+In the Stroke Details section, you can specify the border mode, line style, and dash pattern for dashed and dotted lines.

 In the Border mode field, you can specify whether the border is drawn along the inside or outside edge of the component, or on top of the edge.